CreatorKit/creator-docs/creatorkit/Toolbox.md

 ![serial](serialport.resized.jpg)

 The next step is to connect to your Ci40 using a serial terminal.
 Connect a microUSB-USB A cable to the port within the Mikrobus connector and into your PC.
-You can use any serial terminal program you like with the baud rate set to 115200.
+You can use any serial terminal program you like set to the standard 115200-N-8-1.
 The following is an example using miniterm in Ubuntu

 <code>$ sudo miniterm.py /dev/ttyUSB0 -b 115200</code>